linuxfrorg/linuxfr.org/Container.md

 The compose file currently shares `./app`, `./db` and `./public` directories with the container.

-So you can update files with your prefered IDE on your machine.
+So you can update files with your preferred IDE on your machine.
 Rails will directly detect changes and apply them on next page reload.

 Furthermore, if you need to access the Rails console, you need a second